 - 21. Ethical issues can arise when you promote and sell products to patients.
 For example, your integrity could be compromised if you have a preference for certain products, or if you have sales targets to meet.
 Where possible, you should avoid selling products to patients, and only do so if there is a clinical basis for that product.
-In situations where you sell a product to a patient: - a. you must be transparent and disclose any financial interests you (or someone you have a close relationship with) may have with the manufacturer and/or supplier and any other benefits you receive from each sale that occurs - b. you must be satisfied that the product is in the patient's best interests - c. you must provide accurate information about the product to help the patient make an informed decision about whether to buy the product - d. the sale price should be limited to the cost of the product and any reasonable handling costs, and you must advise the patient of these costs. - 22.
-If you offer products for sale to patients, you must create and maintain records that detail: - a. the actual cost of the product to you, including any rebate, discount or incentives you receive from the manufacturer or supplier - b. the manufacturer and supplier's names - c. the date manufactured and supplied to you - d. the expiry or best before date (if any) - e. any additional costs you incurred in sourcing the product, including any formula or calculation you use to set the sale price for the patient.
+In situations where you sell a product to a patient: - you must be transparent and disclose any financial interests you (or someone you have a close relationship with) may have with the manufacturer and/or supplier and any other benefits you receive from each sale that occurs - b. you must be satisfied that the product is in the patient's best interests - c. you must provide accurate information about the product to help the patient make an informed decision about whether to buy the product - d. the sale price should be limited to the cost of the product and any reasonable handling costs, and you must advise the patient of these costs.